calcaide/angular1-styleguide/README.md

 ### Data service

-I use the data service to encapsulate the responsability to interact with the API.
+I use the data service to encapsulate the responsibility to interact with the API.
 I use to wrap Data service in a `.service()` angular artifact.

 ```javascript
 let getMockClient;